akeneo/portal-helpcenter/content/md/cloud/2-access-flexibility-server.md

 1. Open the `Server SSH Key Access` sub-tab
 1. Click on `Add contact key`
 1. Select `Select an existing contact`
 1. Select a contact.
-The list contains the active contacts from your company with the profile `Console User`
+The list contains the contacts from your company with the profile `Console User`
 1. Select an existing public key on the list

 ![Selection existing contact](../img/add_existing_contact_flex.png)